GrumpyOldTroll/mnat/README.md

  * **/var/run/docker.sock**\
   The docker socket to use for issuing docker commands to spawn and destroy the AMT gateways
- * **/var/run/smcroute.sock**\
-  The smcroutectl socket to use for doing joins and leaves in the upstream native network.
  * **/var/run/ingest/**\
   The directory containing the joinfile that's passed in has to be mounted as a directory.
 This is because internally, the file is watched with [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html), which wants to monitor the directory for changes.

-So the driad-ingress instance is run like this:
+So the driad-ingest instance is run like this (feeding in the same JOINFILE that mnat-ingress is updating):

 ~~~
-INPUT=dum1
 JOINFILE=/home/user/ingress-joined.sgs

 sudo docker run \
-    --name driad-mgr \
+    --name driad-ingest \
+    -d --restart=unless-stopped \
-    --privileged --network host \
+    --privileged \
     --log-opt max-size=2m --log-opt max-file=5 \
     -v /var/run/docker.sock:/var/run/docker.sock \
-    -v /var/run/smcroute.sock:/var/run/smcroute.sock \
     -v $(dirname $JOINFILE):/var/run/ingest/ \
-    -d --restart=unless-stopped \
-    grumpyoldtroll/driad-ingest:0.0.3 \
+    grumpyoldtroll/driad-ingest:0.0.6 \
       --amt amt-bridge \
-      --native mcast-native-ingest \
+      --native mnat-native-ingest \
-      --interface $INPUT \
       --joinfile /var/run/ingest/$(basename $JOINFILE) -v
 ~~~